Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_Base case_0_0/MESH_Model_setup/Readme.txt

-Model steup for Entire Canada and Transboundary Basin
+Model setup for Entire Canada and Transboundary Basin

 Metadata document

+Outputs: Located in the local workstation K:\NAS_Project\NAS_Model_Runs\MESH_Run_0p0\OBASINAVG and can be provided on request

 Lap- 	Lap 0
 Theme- Base case 0